-The Mission Kindness Club worked on weeding the garden to honor the 6th grade teachers.
-Looking good!
+The Mission Kindness Club worked on the garden in the courtyard.
+To honor their teachers, each 6th grade class decorated a rock to place in the garden.

 The Connecticut Invention Convention (CIC) is an award winning, internationally recognized, non-profit educational program designed to develop and enhance critical thinking skills in children in grades K-8 through invention, innovation and entrepreneurship, while encouraging their interest in science, technology, engineering, and mathematics (STEM).

 The CIC is the nation’s oldest continuously operating children’s invention competition, beginning in the 1983-1984 school year.
 An estimated 300,000 children have experienced local CIC invention programs.
 Annually, more than 10,000 students in grades K-8 across Connecticut, from over 200 Connecticut schools take part in the CIC learning curriculum.
 The CIC is funded by grants and in-kind support from community, academic, and business institutions.

 Windermere School boasts a State winner – Molly Deptula, a sixth grader in Ms. Lowe’s class was selected to compete in the national competition with her award-winning invention at UConn recently.
 We are so proud of Molly and her accomplishment!

 Second grader Reaphael Givan and Mr. Welch hung out with the Yard Goats mascot at a recent game - which was eventually rained out.
 Twelve students from Windermere were to be honored for 'Most Improved Students'.
 The event will be rescheduled so the students and their families can enjoy their deserved time in the sun!